deepcam-cn/3D-CNN-BERT-COVID19/README.md

 # 3D-CNN-BERT-COVID19

-Implementation of "A 3D CNN Network with BERT For Automatic COVID-19 Diagnosis From CT-Scan Images" for ICCV-2021 MIA COV19D Competition.
+Implementation of "A 3D CNN Network with BERT For Automatic COVID-19 Diagnosis From CT-Scan Images" for 4th place solution for the ICCV-2021 MIA COV19D Competition.

 There are four parts in this project
 ## Preprocess